The best unconventional Christmas songs are a fantastic way to shake up your playlist after weeks of listening to Santa Baby on repeat.

 If you’re unlucky enough to work in retail or customer service, the repetition can leave you dreading the festive season.
 That’s why it’s such a good idea to have your own playlist handy.

-With our list of unconventional Christmas songs, you’ll be able to reignite your love of the holidays, and join in with the spirit of the season once again.
-You can take a break from the “classics”, while still ensuring you create the right atmosphere for family get-togethers and parties.
+With our list of unconventional Christmas songs, you can reignite your love for the holidays and join in with the spirit of the season once again.
+You can take a break from the “classics” while still ensuring you create the right atmosphere for family get-togethers and parties.

-Let’s dive into our list of some of the best, most obscure Christmas songs around.
+Let’s dive into our list of some of the best, most obscure Christmas songs.

 The best unconventional Christmas songs around

 For this list of the best unconventional Christmas songs, we’re not going to be focusing exclusively on one-hit wonders or music from a specific genre.

 Our list focuses on songs you may not hear very often, as well as those that failed to get the critical acclaim or publicity they deserved when they were first released.

 Hopefully, you’ll find at least a handful of uncommon Christmas songs below you can interspersed throughout your playlist to give you a break from more repetitive tunes.

 1. Oi To The World: No Doubt

 No Doubt was one of the most popular alternative bands in the world for a time before Gwen Stefani took off and launched her own solo career.